kfdf/intrusive-index/README.md

 ```js
 let parentRow = parentPk.get(childRow)
 ```
-These "natural" joins work if both tables are joined on the identically named columns, so primary keys should be prefixed with table names.
+Such "natural" joins work if both tables are joined on the identically named columns, so primary keys should be prefixed with table names.
 Otherwise, these two examples would have been:
 ```js
 let childRows = childParentFk
   .enumerate(child => child.parentId - parentRow.id)